-The SV32 page table format uses a two-level page table structure with 32-bit virtual addresses and 4KiB page sizes.
-The top-level page table has 1024 entries, each of which points to a second-level page table with 1024 entries.
-Each second-level page table entry points to a physical page frame or to another second-level page table.
+The SV32 page table format in RISC-V uses a two-level page table structure with 32-bit virtual addresses and 4 KiB page sizes.
+The first-level page table contains 1024 entries, and each of these entries points to a second-level page table, which also has 1024 entries.
+Each entry in the second-level page table points directly to a physical page in memory.

 Lets try to explain better using an analogy: